EIS-ITS/vss-cli/docs/examples/network.rst

 List
 ~~~~

-Run ``vss-cli compute vm <name-or-uuid> nic`` to obtain a summary of your virtual machine
+Run ``vss-cli compute vm <name-or-uuid> nic`` to obtain a summary of your
-configured network interface controllers.
-If you specify ``unit``, the command will
+virtual machineconfigured network interface controllers.
+If you specify
-provide further information about the given unit as follows:
+``unit``, the command will provide further information about the given
+unit as follows:

 .. code-block:: bash